Corsair International: Early years

-The airline was established in 1981 and started operations on 17 May 1981 as Corse Air International.
-It was founded by the Corsican Rossi family.
-In 1990 it was acquired by Nouvelles Frontières, a French tour operator, and the name was changed to Corsair.
+Corse Air International was established in January of 1981 by the Corsican Rossi family and started operations on the 17 May.
+It dealt with charter flights only with a fleet of Sud Aviation SE-210 Caravelles.
+As business grew, the company first purchased the more modern Boeing 737 twin-jet aircraft and then also Boeing 747s.
+In 1990 it was acquired by Nouvelles Frontières, an important French tour operator, and the name was changed to Corsair.
 In 1991, the airline obtained worldwide traffic rights.
-In 2000, the TUI Group, one of the world's leading tour-operator groups, took over Nouvelles Frontières.
+In March 1999 the airline started the first scheduled flights, favoring those destinations that had already shown the greatest customers traffic.
+Great capacity Airbus A330 were bought and these twin-engined jetliners seemed the best answer to the increased demand for long-distance transport.

-In 2004, Corsair aircraft were repainted with the colours of TUI, a blue fuselage with the TUI-logo, like its sister airlines.
+In 2000, the German TUI Group, one of the world's leading tour-operator firms, took over Nouvelles Frontières.
+In 2004, Corsair aircraft started being repainted with the colours of TUI, a blue fuselage with the TUI-logo, like its sister airlines.
 At the end of 2005, the TUI Group decided to rename all its affiliated airlines TUIfly.
 As an interim step Corsair aircraft were repainted with Corsairfly markings, although all airlines in the group were expected to have adopted the common TUIfly brand by 2008.

 The airline held the record for most seats on a passenger aircraft, with 587 seats on its Boeing 747-400s, until they received a new interior which led to a new lower capacity of 533 passengers.

-In 2008, the airline announced its intention to expand its medium-haul network to the Mediterranean and its long-haul network to Canada and the United States (where it regularly flew in the 1990s), including the establishment of codeshare agreements with Air Canada.
+In 2008, the airline announced its intentions to expand its medium-haul network to the Mediterranean and its long-haul network to Canada and the United States (where it regularly flew in the 1990s), including the establishment of codeshare agreements with Air Canada.
 The first destination in this expansion was Miami in June 2010, but the rest of the plan was later abandoned due to a change in the airline's strategy.